This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 1.

-In the top right corner, click More Image shown here > Restore previous version.
+At the upper right, click Image shown here > Restore previous version.

 2.